Mihay135/Movie-Info-App/README.md

 ```

 ### 3. Add your own API bearer
-Create a .env file in your root
+Create a .env file in your root or modify the existing one and add:
 ```env
 VITE_TMDB_BEARER_TOKEN=your_actual_bearer_token_here
 ```